leezhenghui/leezhenghui.github.io/_posts/2018-10-20-build-a-scalable-system-runtime-challenges.md

 >
 > Please note nsenter(1) is the command line equivalent of setns(2) and unshare(1) is the equivalent of unshare(2) syscall.

-Please refer to section [namespaces in practice](https://leezhenghui.github.io/microservices/2018/10/20/build-a-scalable-system-runtime-challenges#heading-cgroups-in-practice) for the guidance samples:
+Please refer to section [namespaces in practice](https://leezhenghui.github.io/microservices/2018/10/20/build-a-scalable-system-runtime-challenges#heading-namespaces-in-practice) for the practical samples:

   - The sample based on `diyC` which will show you the system call usages of namesapces.